196 East Commerce Street

 Bridgeton, NJ 08302

 Facing drug charges in New Jersey is a serious matter.
 With many drug crimes being classified as indictable offenses under the New Jersey Code of Criminal Justice, individuals charged with these crimes will often be at risk for substantial fines and long-term imprisonment – in many cases with mandatory minimum sentences without the possibility of parole.
 Even lesser drug crimes can lead to life-changing consequences; and, as a result, if you are facing drug charges in Freehold, you need experienced legal representation.

-Our attorneys routinely represent clients charged with all types of drug-related offenses in Freehold, NJ.
+Our Freehold drug charge lawyers routinely represent clients charged with all types of drug-related offenses.
 If you have been arrested for any of the following types of offenses, we encourage you to contact us promptly for a confidential consultation:

 The penalties for drug crimes in New Jersey vary widely depending upon the type of drug(s) involved, the quantity of drugs involved, the circumstances surrounding your arrest and whether you have a prior criminal record.
 For example, if you were arrested for simple possession of marijuana as a first-time offender, you may only be at risk for a few hundred dollars in fines, and you may be eligible for a diversionary program such as the Pretrial Intervention Program (PTI).
 On the other hand, if you have been charged with maintaining a grow operation at your home or selling drugs near a school, you could easily be facing years of imprisonment and tens of thousands of dollars in fines.